tlevine/www.thomaslevine.com/content/!/everyday-living-for-girls/index.md

 	year=1936
 }
 -->

-> The purpose of this book is to develop standards of living and appreciations of the value of personal and social development in the high school girl *(page v)*

 It has 14 units, which include "Planning Clothes Artistically", "Selecting Clothes Practically", "Supervising One's Wardrobe", "Food Facts for the Individual" and "Making the Most of Oneself: Manners and Conventions".
 And the table of contents is in small caps!
 (I find small caps quite interesting.)